 Of course, there’s more to it than that.

-A couple things did speed the process up a tiny bit, so I’ll go over those here too.
+A few things did speed the process up a little bit, so I’ll go over those here too.

 We initially took out a 20-year mortgage.
 So maybe it was a mindset thing even then: we didn’t want to owe on the house forever, and 30 years kinda felt like forever.